jamesquinlan/dsc-techstack/topics/scripting.md

 read fullname
 echo "Hello $fullname"
 ```
 Note: The last line above can also be, `echo "Hello " $fullname`.
-That is, `$fullname` can be outside the double quotes.
+That is, `$fullname` outside the double quotes.